-This feature is still in development, but we encourage you to try it out!
+This feature is still in public preview, but we encourage you to try it out!

 You can use metrics from your New Relic account to autoscale applications and services in your Kubernetes cluster by deploying the New Relic Metrics Adapter.
 This adapter fetches the metric values from New Relic and makes them available for the Horizontal Pod Autoscalers.